cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 You will need the following:

-* Computer/Laptop with Windows 10, macOS, or Linux
+* Computer/Laptop with Windows 10, macOS, or Linux, which we refer to as the host computer
 * Pi you dedicate as a manager, which we will name `red`, and cloudmesh installed (with Python version >= 3.9, and Raspbian OS version Buster)
 * Any number of worker Pis with Raspbian OS version Buster